 Brochure 62-17 also includes a detailed illustration of the Hurricane engine, and drawings of the entire Jeep line for 1962.

-In the larger reproduction of the drawings (170K JPEG) it's interesting to see just how small the Forward Control FC-150 and the Fleetvan FJ-3A really are, in comparison to the newly introduced Gladiator and Wagoneer. -- Derek Redmond
+In the drawings it's interesting to see just how small the Forward Control FC-150 and the Fleetvan FJ-3A really are, in comparison to the newly introduced Gladiator and Wagoneer. -- Derek Redmond

 Visit CJ3B.info on Facebook.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community